Merkel starts coalition talks with few options

 The Greens said they were open to talks Monday.
 Katrin Göring-Eckardt, co-chair of the Greens, said the talks would be tough but that the party would take take the voters' mandate seriously.
 "We now have talks ahead of us and certainly difficult and complicated ones, after the SPD said goodbye and see themselves in an opposition role," she said.
 "But we will negotiate responsibly and seriously."

-But if Merkel were unable to patch together a deal with the Greens and the FDU, she could form a minority administration with the FDU alone.
-That would rely on the tacit support of other parties and would be prone to collapse.
+If Merkel were unable to patch together a deal with the Greens and the FDU, she could form a minority administration with the FDU alone.
+But that would rely on the tacit support of other parties and would be prone to collapse.

 Merkel acknowledged the poor showing for the CDU.
 "Of course overall we had hoped for a better result," she said.
 "We have a clear mandate to govern, there is agreement on that."